Control Barrier Function based Attack-Recovery with Provable Guarantees: Problem Formulation

 as the maximum length of the attack and the minimum length of the interval without an attack on the system input, respectively.
 In this work, we assume that the set $\mathcal T_a$ is unknown, and only the maximum period of attack, $\overline T$, and minimum period without an attack, $T_{na}$, are known.
+We make the following assumption about $\mathcal S$.